 Denning is a form of hibernation that is mainly associated with bears.
 Whilst denning the animal is more aware of its surroundings than other forms of hibernation allowing it to be easily awoken so it can defend itself from any potential threats.
 While in this state an animal can also give birth and take care of its offspring during the early stages.
 Animals that do this must build up stores of fat that will last the entire denning period.
 The downside of denning is if the animal is awoken too early the animal may not have enough energy to survive the winter.

 Below is a list of a few animals that hibernate:

 Hedgehogs hibernate throughout the coldest months of winter to conserve energy.
 However, hedgehogs don't always hibernate.
 If the weather is warm enough and there is enough food available, some hedgehogs will not hibernate as they don't feel the need to.

-Dormice hibernate for roughly five months during winter.
+Dormice hibernate for roughly 5 months during winter.
 They prepare for this by foraging and building up fat reserves during summer.
-However, despite this preparation, a large number of them don't survive.
+However, despite this preparation a large number of them don't actually survive.

-Frogs are ectothermic; this means that they rely on their environment to regulate their temperature.
-Being ectothermic, frogs must hibernate in certain weather conditions to survive.
+Frogs are ectothermic, this means that they rely on their environment to regulate their temperature.
+Being ectothermic, frogs must hibernate in certain weather conditions in order to survive.
 Frogs also require oxygen, so when they hibernate in cold weather, they're typically found only partially buried just below the frost line.

-Bears hibernate continuously for between 3 and seven months.
-When hibernating bears remain at their normal body temperature, but they do not eat, drink, urinate or defecate.
-Bears also do not lose any muscle during hibernation; they retrieve energy from solely their fat supplies that they build up just before hibernation.
+Bears hibernate continuously for between 3 and 7 months.
+When hibernating bears remain at their normal body temperature but they do not eat, drink, urinate or defecate.
+Bears also do not lose any muscle during hibernation, they retrieve energy from solely their fat supplies that they build up just before hibernation.